itmyprofession/MPerf-Magento2/Install.md

 4. Navigate in your Magento 2 backend to `System/Cache Management` and flush Magento Cache

-5. Navigate in your Magento 2 backend to `Store/Configuration/Advanced/Advanced` and check if you can see MailPerformance
+5. Navigate in your Magento 2 backend to `Store/MailPerformance`
+> if the installation didn't work, you will not see the menu.

 ## Manual Install